keya-dialog/jsalt-dialogue-lab/README.md

 - How to evaluate task-oriented dialogues (TOD) using [standardize scripts](https://github.com/Tomiinek/MultiWOZ_Evaluation).

 We prepared for you a series of tasks.
 A ready-to-use solution accompanies each task.
 The solutions are intentionally hidden, so you have the chance to try to work on the task on your own.

-We are interested in how you use the code, so submit the answers via PRs or otherwise.
+Share your findings.
+Improve the code.
 Pick your rewards 🍇!

 ## Environment Setup